gardener/gardener/docs/proposals/20-ha-control-planes.md

 `kube-scheduler` will attempt to look for another node in the same zone since the pod scheduling constraints will prevent it from scheduling the pod onto another zone.
 If a node is found where there are no control plane components deployed, then it will choose that node to schedule the control plane pods.
 If there are no nodes that satisfy the scheduling constraints, then it must wait for `Machine-Controller-Manager` to provision a new node.
 Reference to `PVC` will also prevent an `etcd` member from getting scheduled in another zone since persistent volumes are not shared across availability zones.

-_Kube API Server and Gardener Resource Manager_
+_Kube Apiserver and Gardener Resource Manager_

 Affinity rules for these components use `preferredDuringSchedulingIgnoredDuringExecution` for `topologyKey: topology.kubernetes.io/zone` which allows the replica deployed on the now deleted machine to be brought up on another node within the same zone.
 However, if there is no node available in that zone, then it will look for an available node (where there is no existing replica present) in another zone.

 _Other control plane components having single replica_

 Currently there are no pod scheduling constraints on such control plane components.
-Current recovery mechanisms as described above will come into play and recover these pods.
+[Current recovery mechanisms](#current-recovery-mechanisms) as described above will come into play and recover these pods.

 ### What is Zone outage?